QMCSoftware/QMCSoftware/python_prototype/sphinx/rst_from_demos/qmcpy_intro.rst

-Numpy’s norm(x) is obviously a matrix norm, but we want it to be vector 2-norm that acts on each row of x.
+Numpy’s ``norm(x)`` is obviously a matrix norm, but we want it to be vector 2-norm that acts on each row of ``x``.
 To that end, let’s add an axis argument to the function:

 .. code:: ipython3